Mesoscale convective system: Polar low

 A polar low is a small-scale, symmetric, short-lived atmospheric low-pressure system (depression) that is found over the ocean areas poleward of the main polar front in both the Northern and Southern Hemispheres.
 The systems usually have a horizontal length scale of less than 1000 km and exist for no more than a couple of days.
 They are part of the larger class of mesoscale weather systems.
 Polar lows can be difficult to detect using conventional weather reports and are a hazard to high-latitude operations, such as shipping and gas and oil platforms.
 Polar lows have been referred to by many other terms, such as polar mesoscale vortex, Arctic hurricane, Arctic low, and cold air depression.
 Today the term is usually reserved for the more vigorous systems that have near-surface winds of at least 17 m/s.

 Locations of formation

 Great Plains of the United States

 Typical evolution of thunderstorms (a) into a bow echo (b, c) and into a comma echo (d).
 Dashed line indicates axis of greatest potential for downbursts.
 Arrows indicate wind flow relative to the storm.
 Area C is most prone to supporting tornado development.

-The time period in the Plains where thunderstorm areas are most prevalent ranges between May and September.
-Mesoscale convective systems develop over the region during this time frame, with a bulk of the activity occurring between 6 and 9 p.m. local time.
-Mesoscale convective systems bring 30 to 70 percent of the annual warm season rainfall to the Plains.
-A subset of these systems known as mesoscale convective complexes lead to up to 10% of the annual rainfall across the Plains and Midwest.
+Thunderstorm areas are most prevalent in the Plains from May to September.
+That is when mesoscale convective systems develop here, mainly between 6 and 9 p.m.
+These systems bring 30% to 70% of the annual warm season rainfall to the Plains.
+A subset of these systems, known as mesoscale convective complexes, lead to up to 10% of the annual rainfall across the Plains and Midwest.
 Squall lines account for 30% of the large thunderstorm complexes which move through the region.